Skip to main content

 Overview

-Previously I worked as a registered nurse in Nephrology and Transplant at Cardiff and Vale University Health Board, and as a Research Associate for the Marie Curie Palliative Care Research Centre, Cardiff University School of Medicine.
+Previously I worked as a registered nurse in Nephrology and Transplant at Cardiff and Vale University Health Board, and as a Research Associate in the Cardiff University School of Medicine.
 I undertook my PhD at Cardiff School of Nursing and Midwifery Studies, funded by the Research Capacity Building Collaboration (RCBC) Wales.
 In 2015 I was awarded a Postdoctoral Fellowship from RCBC Wales.

 2023